 - Counties are awarded allocations.
 Fifteen percent of the funding must be used for activities that can be discontinued, such as Rapid Re-Housing, or acquisition

 - The completed County Action Menu is incorporated into the contract Statement of Work

 - Counties that have demonstrated that the majority of selected actions have been achieved will continue to receive the fifteen percent performance-based allocation

-- Additional counties that have demonstrated that most selected actions have been achieved will continue to receive the fifteen percent performance-based allocation.
+- Additional counties demonstrating that most selected actions have been achieved will continue to receive the 15% performance-based allocation.

-- If, within the two years following the corrective action plan, the county demonstrates that most selected actions have not been achieved, Commerce will reclaim the fifteen percent performance-based allocation using the amendment process.
+- If the county demonstrates that most selected actions have not been achieved within the two years following the corrective action plan, Commerce will reclaim the 15% performance-based allocation using the amendment process.

 - Performance-based allocations unspent due to lack of compliance with a corrective action plan will be distributed to other counties that have met their target actions.